ligeiamag/ligeiamag.github.io/_fall-2021/mother-myles-zavelo.md

 She told me that when old people start eating junk food, it's because they realize time is running out.

-She told me that people----people all over the world----run out of time.
+She told me that people---people all over the world---run out of time.

 She told me to start thinking about the things I wanted to do in life, beginning right now.